RajanJS/rajanjs.github.io/about.md

 ## Who I Am

-Seasoned software developer with over 8 years of experience in the full lifecycle development of customer-facing applications and web services, with a strong focus on JavaScript technologies.
-Proven track record in delivering high-quality, production-ready mobile applications for over 7 years, encompassing both front-end and back-end development.
-Adept at leveraging JavaScript frameworks and tools to build robust solutions that meet complex requirements and deliver exceptional user experiences.

-Recognized for strong analytical skills, innovative problem-solving abilities, and a commitment to delivering technical solutions within demanding timelines.
-A collaborative team player with excellent communication and interpersonal skills, experienced in working effectively with clients, colleagues, and stakeholders to achieve project goals.
-I am seeking to join a dynamic organization where I can apply my JavaScript expertise and contribute to impactful projects while continuing to grow professionally.
+As a passionate JavaScript Engineer, I excel in crafting robust applications with React, React Native, and Node.js, while leveraging the power of AWS for scalable solutions.
+With over 8 years of experience, I have delivered impactful projects across diverse domains, including IoT, Renewable Energy, Health Tech, FinTech, and Crypto.
+My expertise in AI and ML Kit drives innovative solutions that transform complex challenges into opportunities for progress.
+I am committed to advancing sustainable technology, focusing on projects that positively impact society and foster a more sustainable future.

 "Wellness starts from within."

+> JavaScript Engineering for Impact and Innovation

 ## What I Do